elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-events-doc.md

 ---

-### Can use an event more the once on a DOM element?
+### Is it possible to utilize an event on a DOM element more than once?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No not directly, the second event will overwrite the existing event and return the second value.
-We should have to implement an event listener if we intend to add more than one handler.
+  <div><strong>Interview Response:</strong> No, not directly; the second event gets overwritten, and the current event returns the second value.
+We have to implement an event listener if we intend to add more than one handler.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />